donejs/donejs/docs/guide.md

 </can-component>
 ```

-Here we created a [can.Component]() using a web-component style declaration provided by the [system-component]() plugin.
-The component does not have any separate styles or functionality other than the template. `<can-import from="can/view/href/"/>` loads a `can-href` helper which allows it to easily create links to corresponding routes.
+Here we created a [can.Component]() named `pmo-home` using a web-component style declaration.
+The component does not have any separate styles or functionality other than the template.

 ### Creating a restaurant list element

-The restaurant list will contain more functionality which is why we can split it up into separate files for the template and the component itself.
-When comprised of multiple files, they are put together into their own folder so that the standalone component can be easily shared and tested.
-We call it the [modlet pattern]().
+The restaurant list will contain more functionality which is why we can split it into separate files for the template and the component itself.
+When comprised of multiple files, they are put together into their own folder so that the standalone component can be easily re-used and tested.
+In `pmo/restaurant/list/list.js`:

 ```js
 import Component from 'can/component/';